felipetrick12/felipetrick12/README.md

 ### ⚡ Fun Facts
 - Gym enthusiast 🏋️ | Fitness goal: control and strengthen every week
-- Focused on discipline and self-growth 💪 | Quit drinking and smoking to prioritize health and professional success
+- Focused on discipline and self-growth 💪
 - **Life Goal**: Becoming a millionaire by age 25 – working hard, dreaming big, and believing in my success 🚀

 Let’s connect and make amazing things happen! 👨‍💻✨